The Make it British list of British-made cars

 Jaguar makes the XF, XK and XJ models in their factory at Castle Bromwich.
 Jaguar Land Rover has created 350 new jobs in order to manufacture the new F-Type and anticipates that it will export more than 75% of these.
 Its all-aluminium construction employs manufacturing techniques adapted from the aerospace industry.
 That’s British-innovation for you.

 Land Rover, together with Jaguar, is owned by India’s Tata Motors Ltd. The luxury car group has recently seen a big increase in demand for its vehicles, reporting a 14% jump in sales in 2013 so far, and nearly 9000 jobs have been created by their British car manufacturing over the last 2 years.
 The Defender, Defender CV, Discovery, Evoque, Freelander and Range Rover models are made in Halewood and Solihull.
-If you fancy seeing how their gas-guzzling SUV’s are made you can go on a factory tour.

 Mini – Unfortunately the iconic British car is no longer British-owned, instead being part of BMW.
 However, the Mini, Clubman and Cabrio models are all made in Britain at their Oxford, Swindon and Hams Hall factories.
 There were just over 200,000 minis made in Britain in 2012, making it the second most popular British-made car.
 My favourite model is the retro-looking Clubman in chocolate brown!